Juniper/contrail-specs/5.0/fat_flow_enhancements.md

 ## 4.2 Limitations
-1. Fat-flow configuration to ignore source or destination address will not be applied for NAT flows.
+1. Fat-flow configuration to ignore source or destination address is not supported for NAT flows.
+This will result in short flows.
 2. ECMP between VMIs of same compute and fat-flow configuration on these VMIs is not a supported configuration.
 This may lead to some unexpected behavior.